Committee of Safety (Hawaii): Overthrow

 The precipitating event leading to the overthrow was the attempt by Queen Liliʻuokalani to promulgate a new constitution which would have strengthened the power of the monarch relative to the legislature in which Euro-American business elites held disproportionate power, a political situation that was a direct result of the 1887 constitution.
 The conspirators' stated goals were to depose the queen, overthrow the monarchy, and seek Hawaii's annexation to the United States.

 On January 16, the Marshal of the Kingdom Charles B. Wilson was tipped off to the imminent planned coup.
-Wilson requested warrants to arrest the 13-member Committee of Safety, and put the Kingdom under martial law.
+Wilson requested warrants to arrest the 13-member Committee of Safety and put the Kingdom under martial law.
 Because the members had strong political ties with United States Government Minister John L. Stevens, the requests were repeatedly denied, fearing if approved, the arrests would escalate the situation.
 After a failed negotiation with Thurston, Wilson began to collect his men for the confrontation.
-Wilson and Captain of the Royal Household Guard, Samuel Nowlein, had rallied a force of 496 men who were kept at hand to protect the Queen.
+Wilson and Captain of the Royal Household Guard Samuel Nowlein had rallied a force of 496 men who were kept at hand to protect the Queen.

 The Revolution ignited on January 17 when a policeman was shot and wounded while trying to stop a wagon carrying weapons to the Honolulu Rifles.
-The Committee of Safety feared the shooting would bring government forces to rout out the conspirators and stop the coup before it could begin.
+The Committee of Safety feared the shooting would bring government forces to root out the conspirators and stop the coup before it could begin.
 The Rifles garrisoned Ali'iolani Hale across the street from ʻIolani Palace and waited for the Queen's response.